Author Archives: HVAC Webmasters

 • Maintenance Reminders: No one wants to get caught with a faulty HVAC system in the dead of winter or during dog days of summer.
 A friendly service or maintenance reminder in the form of a postcard can help the consumer maintain a working HVAC system and boost your sales.

 • Promotions: Postcards are also a great way to upsell your current customers with special deals that may interest them.
-Try to personalize the mailing list by sending postcards about a service that the receivers have used or inquired about previously.
+Try to personalize the mailing list by sending postcards about a service the receivers previously used or inquired about.

 • Greeting New Residents: You can send a postcard greeting to people who have just moved into your service areas, letting them know that you provide HVAC services and maintenance.
 You can also send postcards to residents in areas where your company expands.

-• Thank You Notes: Making customers feel appreciated is essential for any business – HVAC included.
+• Thank You Notes: Making customers feel appreciated is essential for any business, including HVAC.
 Postcards are a great way to thank a customer for their patronage.

 Awesome HVAC Postcard Ideas